The Federal Gift Tax and How You Can Avoid Paying It

-So, if you give away $10 million during your lifetime and you die in 2018, your federal estate tax exemption will only be $1.18 million—the balance of the exemption after all your generous gifting.
-If your estate is worth more than $1.18 million, it will owe an estate tax on its value over that amount.
+Let's say that you give away $10 million during your lifetime and you die in 2020.
+Your federal estate tax exemption would be just $1.58 million after all this giving—the balance of the exemption left over.
+If your estate and lifetime giving add up to more than $1.58 million, your estate will owe an estate tax on its value over that amount.

 What Happens When You Make a Taxable Gift

 Taxable gifts must be reported to the IRS on Form 709, the United States Gift (and Generation-Skipping Transfer) tax return.
-The return is due on the same date as your personal income tax return, April 15 of the year after the year in which the taxable gifts were made.
-This is how the IRS keeps track of how much of your lifetime exemption you've used up.
+The return is due on the same date as your personal income tax return, which is typically April 15 of the year after the year in which taxable gifts were made.
+This is how the IRS tracks how much of your lifetime exemption you've used up.

 You must file Form 709 to let the IRS know you're applying the gift to your lifetime exemption, or you can pay the gift tax at that time.
 If you do this, your lifetime exemption is unaffected.